 Knowing something is one thing; knowing how to use it to your advantage is often far trickier.

-For example, it’s a well-known fact that the biggest growth opportunity for club operators is to break out and reach ‘the 80%’ – the majority of consumers who don’t currently engage with gyms.
+For example, it’s a well-known fact that the biggest growth opportunity for gyms is to break out and reach ‘the 80%’ – the majority of consumers who are yet to become club members.
 But how to achieve this remains a conundrum – one the industry has yet to truly crack.

 But the pandemic has prompted consumers to reprioritize their health, with 50% of people now focusing more on their wellbeing, according to the Global Fitness Report.
 And with the latest Google data showing search-indicated demand for gym memberships is at sustained all-time-highs, there’s significant growth potential for operators as COVID restrictions recede and clubs return to full capacity.